May25 , 2023

 Step 6: Communicate and Negotiate with Buyers

 Once you put your watch up for sale, you will probably get questions and offers from people who want to buy it.
-When communicating with buyers, it’s important to be quick and professional, and to give them any extra information or details they may need.
+When communicating with buyers, it’s important to be quick and professional and to give them any extra information or details they may need.

 When negotiating with buyers, it’s important to think carefully about their offers and counteroffers and take the time to understand their needs and points of view.
 You should also be ready to give more information or proof, if needed, about the condition, value, or originality of your watch.